jerthedev/laravel-ai/docs/Planning/Tickets/Budget Cost Tracking/Cleanup/1201-optimize-middleware-performance-DONE.md

 5. Design memory optimization techniques for middleware execution
 6. Plan comprehensive performance testing including load testing
 7. Ensure optimizations don't compromise functionality or reliability

+Important: Backward compatibility is not necessary since this package has not yet been released.
+We want consistent patterns throughout the project.

 Focus on creating a high-performance middleware system that meets strict performance requirements while maintaining full functionality.
 ```